 A brief introduction

-I got back to development, worked remotely for a year as a Software Engineer for MODLR - where I learned a lot.
+I got back to development, worked remotely for a year as a Software Engineer for MODLR - a financial planning and analytics tool - where I learned a lot.
 When an opportunity came to move to Berlin as a Backend Developer, I took it (required only English for the job).
 In April 2021, I decided to look for a new challenge in Berlin.

 The numbers above are over three weeks.
 In 2018, it was difficult to get a call back for interviews.
 Either the resume got filtered out, or companies did not want to assist with relocation and visa sponsorship.

 In 2021, all the companies that I applied were remote friendly, required only English and no German, as is the case for most tech roles in Berlin.

 Usual Tech Interview Process for full-time software jobs in Germany:

 - Screening call with a Recruiter (sometimes a small automated code challenge, but I didn't receive any)